 While at abc27, Gregg also broadcast play-by-play for ESPN indoor soccer as well as Rutgers University women's basketball for New Jersey Public Television.
 Gregg currently is the fill-in sports anchor for WJLA-TV abc 7 in Washington, D.C.

-With the York Revolution since its inception, Henry had called every pitch in Revs history until being rushed home from a road trip at Somerset in the wee hours of the morning on September 11, 2011 by Revs pitcher Corey Thurman.
+Having been with the York Revolution since its inception, Henry had called every pitch in Revs history until being rushed home from a road trip at Somerset in the wee hours of the morning on September 11, 2011 by Revs pitcher Corey Thurman.
 They arrived just in time for the birth of Peyton, the daughter and first child of Darrell and his wife, Kristyn.